idanhuang/dan.github.io/article/RotatedSortedArray.md

   ![image](https://github.com/idanhuang/idanhuang.github.io/blob/master/image/rotated_sorted_array_5.png)

-Since the array may contain duplicates, there is a special cases that when nums[mid] == nums[left], range [left, mid] is not a monotone interval.
+Since the array may contain duplicates, there is a special case that when nums[mid] == nums[left], range [left, mid] is not a monotone interval.
 So we need to handle this case sperately.
 When nums[mid] == nums[left], it's guranteed that nums[right] == nums[mid] as well (if not, the array won't be a rotated sorted array).
 And we can narrow down the search range by moving left pointer rightward by 1 and moving right pointer leftward by one, because:

-  - if target == nums[mid], then target will be found later and we can narrow down the search range.
+  - if target == nums[mid], then target will be found later after narrowing down the search range.
   - if target != nums[mid], then the operation will narrow down the search range.

    <img src="https://github.com/idanhuang/idanhuang.github.io/blob/master/image/rotated_sorted_array_6.png" data-canonical src="https://github.com/idanhuang/idanhuang.github.io/blob/master/image/rotated_sorted_array_6.png" width="360" height="200" />